 The program will open with presentations from:

-Each panelist will present their unique professional trajectory in the field, followed by a moderated discussion and live audience Q&A. The panel will take place in person for onsite attendees and will be live streamed on Zoom for online attendees.
+Panelists will present their distinct professional trajectories in the field, followed by a moderated discussion and live audience Q&A. The panel will take place in person for onsite attendees and be livestreamed on Zoom for online attendees.

-In the afternoon, all students will select one architecture studio to tour either virtually or in person.
+In the afternoon, all students will select one architecture studio to tour either online or in person.
 Please note: In-person studio tours are available only to students who attend the in-person morning session.

 Online studio tours:

 Learn more about this year’s panelists and studios below.